ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 The first step is to make sure that you have an existing vRack on your Public Cloud Project.
 To do so you can follow this guide that explains how to [Configure a vRack for Public Cloud](/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack).

-If you plan to expose your Load Balancer publicly, in order to attach a [FloatingIP](https://www.ovhcloud.com/en-gb/public-cloud/floating-ip/) to your Load Balancer, it is mandatory to have an [OVHcloud Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/) (an OpenStack router) deployed on the subnet hosting your Load Balancer.
+If you plan to expose your Load Balancer publicly, in order to attach a [Floating IP](https://www.ovhcloud.com/en-gb/public-cloud/floating-ip/) to your Load Balancer, it is mandatory to have an [OVHcloud Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/) (an OpenStack router) deployed on the subnet hosting your Load Balancer.

 If it does not exist when you create your first [Public Cloud Load Balancer](https://www.ovhcloud.com/en-gb/public-cloud/load-balancer/), an S size Managed Gateway will be automatically created.
 That is why we do recommend deploying your MKS clusters on a network and subnet where an [OVHcloud Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/) can be created (manually or automatically - cf. [Creating a private network with Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/)) or is already existing.